SeppHansen/SLSS-CANAnalyser/README.md

 # SLSS-CANAnalyser (english)
-SLSS CANAnalyser is Windows CAN-Bus-Analysis-Software to show, record and evaluate CAN-Bus signals / data.
-For the connection with the CAN-Bus System SLSS CANAnalyser uses one or more Arduino Micro-Controller with installed MCP2515-CAN Boards.
+SLSS CANAnalyser is a for use with Microsoft Windows designed CAN-Bus-Analysis-Software to show, record and evaluate CAN-Bus signals and data.
+For the connection with an CAN-Bus System, SLSS CANAnalyser uses one or more Arduino Micro-Controller with installed MCP2515-CAN Boards.
 One of the main intents behind SLSS CANAnalyser was to create a software solution for CAN analysis without the usage of professional equipment.

 Note:The GUI of this software is completely in german, an english version will be released when the developement is completely done, or  the demand of an english version is huge.